arfa79/fake_REST_api/README.md

     python manage.py runserver

 Access the Management Panel:

 Open your browser and navigate to http://127.0.0.1:8000/admin/ to log in with the superuser credentials.

 ## API Endpoints

 List items: /api/items/
 Create a new item: /api/items/
 Retrieve, update, or delete an item: /api/items/<item_id>/

 ## Management Panel

 The management panel allows authenticated users to interact with the API data through a user-friendly interface.
 Register a new user.
-    Log in using registered user credentials.
+log in using registered user credentials.
 Access the list of items.
 Create, update, or delete items.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have an improvement suggestion, please open an issue or create a pull request.

 ## License

 This project is licensed under the GPL3 License.